iamaldren/SampleProblem/README.md

 This is working, but not on optimal performance.

-## Second Solution (@geocine helped gave the idea)
+## Second Solution

-Instead of removing the indeces, why not just skip them?
+Instead of removing the indeces, I just skipped them.

 Performance improve.